kchabau/Supply-Chain-Optimization--Logistics-and-Inventory-/README.md

 This [Original Dataset](Data/supply_chain_data.csv) comes from [Kaggle](https://www.kaggle.com/datasets/harshsingh2209/supply-chain-analysis).
 It is a dataset collected from a Fashion and Beauty startup.
 The dataset is based on the supply chain of Makeup products.

 Please refer to the Methods folder for [Results](Methods_and_Results/README.md)

+A [Tableau Dashboard](https://public.tableau.com/app/profile/kevin.chabau/viz/SupplyChainOptimizationLogisticsInventory/Dashboard1) was created in correlation with the project to better visualize business operations.
+If you would like to follow along.

 Managing inventory and logistics efficiently is a critical challenge in supply chain management.
 Companies often struggle with: